 At a follow-up meeting with my plastic surgeon, I mentioned that I had a problem with my right hand and fingers.
 I explained about not being able to do the pushups, that I had occasional numbness, that my right hand and fingers were weak and I pointed out the loss of muscle between my thumb and forefinger.
 He then examined my fingers, hands, arms and my neck area.

 I asked him if this could be related to my tummy tuck plastic surgery.
-He indicated that it was not, but maybe it was nerve or neck related.
+He indicated that it was not, but maybe it was from ulnar nerve damage or possibly neck related nerve damage.
 He provided me with the name of a neurologist (a neurologist is a medical doctor who specializes in neurology.
 A neurologist is trained to investigate, diagnose and treat nerve conditions or neurological disorders.
 Neurology is the medical field involving the study of the human nervous system including the nerves, brain, spinal chord and muscles) and recommended that I make an appointment.

 I made an appointment with the neurologist the very next day and I prepared the following “talk sheet” to bring with me.